-STS patients with intermediate and high-grade tumors were enrolled between 2008 and 2014 (Klinikum Großhadern Medical Center, Munich, Germany and Schön Klinik Starnberger See, Berg, Germany).
-Of the 24 STS patients, 13 (median age 44 y, range 31-75 y) had not received previous chemotherapy (1st-line patients), whereas 11 patients (median age 34 y, range 24-77 y) had been treated with anthracycline-based chemotherapy before enrollment (2nd-line patients).
+STS patients were enrolled between 2008 and 2014 (Klinikum Großhadern Medical 480 Center, Munich, Germany and Schön Klinik Starnberger See, Berg, Germany).
+Of the 481 24 STS patients, 13 (median age 44 years, range 31-75 years) had not received 482 previous chemotherapy (1st line patients), whereas 11 patients (median age 34 years, 483 range 24-77 years) had been treated with anthracycline-based chemotherapy before 484 enrollment (2^{nd} line patients).
 Patients with GIST were excluded.
-All 1st-line patients had macroscopic tumor burden or had had tumor resection within 4-16 weeks before inclusion.
-All 2nd-line patients showed progression or relapse of disease at the time of enrollment, whereby progression did not necessarily occur during previous chemotherapeutic treatment, but could also emerge after the end of (e.g., adjuvant) chemotherapeutic treatment.
-Time intervals since last cytostatic drug treatment, therefore, varied between patients.
-Detailed patients' characteristics are shown in Table 1.
-Blood samples of 1st-line patients were taken after definite diagnosis (by biopsy or resection) 4-8 weeks after the diagnostic procedure (surgery in 8 of 11 patients), but always before the initiation of cytostatic treatment.
-For 2nd-line patients, blood samples were taken directly before the initiation of the non-1st-line chemotherapy.
-The time interval between last cytostatic treatment and blood withdrawal was always 4 weeks
+All $1^{\underline{st}}$ line patients 485 had macroscopic tumor burden or had had tumor resection within 4-16 weeks before 486 inclusion.
+All 2nd line patients showed progression or relapse of disease at the time of 487 enrollment, whereby progression did not necessarily occur during previous 488 chemotherapeutic treatment, but could also emerge after the end of (e.g. adjuvant) 489 chemotherapeutic treatment.
+Time intervals since last cytostatic drug treatment 490 therefore varied between patients.
+Detailed patients' characteristics are shown in 491 Table 1.
+Blood samples of 1st line patients were taken after definite diagnosis (by 492 biopsy or resection) 4-8 weeks after the diagnostic procedure (surgery in 8 of 11 493 patients), but always before the initiation of cytostatic treatment.
+For 2nd line patients, 494 blood samples were taken directly before the initiation of the non-1st line 495 chemotherapy.
+The time interval between last cytostatic treatment and blood 496 withdrawal was always 4 weeks or longer.
+Longitudinal analyses of single individuals 497 were not possible, as no patient was recruited consecutively in both the 1st and the 498 2nd line patient group.
+499